 The comparison is not $12/user versus $499/month.
 It is $12/user plus six figures in manual labor versus $499/month with that labor automated.

 Sign up for the free tier and connect your GitHub repository via the GitHub App.
 The Planner agent analyzes your codebase (routes, components, user flows) and generates a test plan automatically.
-There is no need to recreate your TestQuality test cases.
-The AI generates better coverage from your actual code than manually-written tests typically achieve.
+There is no need to recreate your TestQuality test cases by hand.
+The AI generates coverage directly from your actual code, which often surfaces flows that manually-written tests missed.

 Run pilot tests on 5-10 critical user flows.
-Let the Automator agent execute against staging and review the results and failure reports.
-Most teams run Autonoma in parallel with TestQuality for 2-4 weeks, expanding coverage gradually.
-Compare AI-generated tests with your manually-written tests.
-Most teams find the AI catches edge cases and user flows that manual test planning missed.
+Let the Executor agent run them against a live preview environment and review the results and failure reports the Reviewer agent produces.
+Most teams run Autonoma alongside TestQuality for 2-4 weeks, expanding coverage gradually and comparing AI-generated tests with their manually-written ones.

 Frequently Asked Questions

-Autonoma is the best open source alternative to TestQuality.
-While TestQuality offers native GitHub integration for test management, Autonoma uses AI agents to autonomously generate, execute, and maintain tests from your GitHub repository.
-It's open source under a BSL 1.1 license (github.com/autonoma-ai/autonoma), offers free self-hosting, and eliminates manual test case management entirely.
+Autonoma is a strong open source option for teams that want to replace manual test case management with autonomous testing.
+While TestQuality offers native GitHub integration for test management, Autonoma uses AI agents (Planner and Diffs Agent) to autonomously generate and maintain tests from your GitHub repository, running them against a live preview environment.
+It's open source under a BSL 1.1 license (github.com/autonoma-ai/autonoma) and offers free self-hosting.
+Note that Autonoma is a testing platform, not a TCM system, so teams needing pure test case management should still evaluate TestQuality or a dedicated TCM tool.

 Yes.
 Autonoma integrates with GitHub via a GitHub App, just like TestQuality.
 The difference is what happens after integration.
 TestQuality stores manually-written test cases alongside your code.
-Autonoma reads your actual code and generates tests automatically.
+Autonoma's Planner agent reads your actual code and generates tests automatically, and the Diffs Agent keeps them current on every pull request.
 Both live in your GitHub workflow, but Autonoma eliminates the manual test writing step.

 TestQuality charges $12-30 per user per month with a free tier for public repos.
 Costs scale linearly with team size.
 Autonoma offers a free tier (100K credits, no credit card), cloud plans starting at $499/month for 1M credits, and free self-hosted deployment with no feature limits.
 Autonoma charges by testing volume, not headcount.